 Community festivals can increase feelings of belonging to a community, create connections, bring diverse people and organisations together, both through the festival planning and festival events, and build social inclusion, which has been linked with improved mental health and wellbeing (Barraket & Kaiser, 2007).
 Social inclusion can be defined as “where all people feel valued, their differences are respected and their basic needs are met so they can live in dignity”.

-OUTintheOPEN is now in it’s sixth year!
+This year OUTintheOPEN celebrates 11 years (2022)!
 Check out the links above (‘History’ tab) for previous year’s events/info…